23F3000863/tds-bootcamp/Day-1.md

 --- After Day-1 ---
 I learned these things as well, apart from the checklist ...
+---
 I learned how to use WSL as a Linux environment on Windows, how Linux file paths differ from Windows paths, how to navigate directories using terminal commands, create files and folders, and connect VS Code to WSL.
 I also learned basic terminal commands such as pwd, ls, cd, mkdir, touch, cat, and the difference between > and >>.

+--- Feedback (Suggestions for the TDS Team) ---
+This is my feedback ...
+---

+---
+---

+You can write your personal notes here; they will not be parsed and are for your own reference.